Owning a dog

 If your dog has died or been put down, you must let us know as soon as you can.

 You may be eligible to have part of your registration fee refunded.
 This can be applied to your dog owner account as a credit or refunded to a nominated bank account.
-Let us know by logging into your online services account or at our Customer Service Centre at 46 Horomatangi Street, Taupō.
+Let us know by logging into your online services account or come in to one of our customer service centres.

 Working dogs are used for herding or driving stock, disability assist, security or pest control.
 We also have specific working dog categories based on recent resolutions passed by council.